 The ability of the MOSFET channel to conduct current in the reverse direction makes it possible to use a MOSFET where a fast diode or Schottky diode is used.
 In the fast diodes, junction contact potential limits to reduce the forward voltage drop of diodes.
 Schottky diodes will have reduced junction potential compared to the fast diode.
-In the MOSFETs, the conduction losses will be $R{DS(ON)} I{RMS}^2$.
-The on-resistance can be decreased by using parallel MOSFETs; this will reduce the losses further significantly.
+In the MOSFETs, the conduction losses will be $RDS(ON) I^2 rms$.
+The on-resistance can be decreased by using parallel MOSFETs; which further reduces cost.

 When full wave center tapped winding is used in the transformer secondary side, the MOSFET voltage stress is twice the output voltage, as shown in Equation 7.